 Urupukapuka Island is a magnet for day-trippers.
 A 40-minute ferry from Paihia brings you conveniently close to the bar in Otehei Bay.
-You’ll also find one of the island’s best beaches in Otehei, a sandy fringe edged by calm shallows with a blizzard of colorful fish beneath the wharf.
+You’ll also find one of New Zealand’s best beaches in Otehei, a sandy fringe edged by calm shallows with a blizzard of colorful fish beneath the wharf.
 How is it that such a place can feel so uncrowded, even in summer?

 Hole in the Rock